Let us consider how to incite one another to love and good works.

 Bear one another’s burdens and thus you will fulfill the law of the Anointed.

 (Galatians 6:2, Hart translation)

 At St. Thomas, our relationships are guided by these teachings.
 We encourage one another.
 We incite one another to love and good works.
 We bear one another’s burdens.
 Here are some of the ways we’re doing it.

 Spiritual growth groups at St. Thomas are self-organizing.
 They come about when a few people are passionate about an idea, a way of serving others, a path to insight, a certain book of poems and prayers, or something else that seems like it should be shared.
 Groups change in response to people’s interests.
 We’ve had a Men’s Group, an Artists’ Group, a Young Woman’s group – and we could have those groups again, if anyone wanted to start one.
 New ideas are welcome too!
 SGGs are lay-organized and lay-led, so if you’d like to try to start one, you could give it a try.
-Learning to be a Zoom meeting host is relatively easy.

 Women’s Bible Study: Join us for every second Sunday of the month for a women’s Bible study based on the monthly Bible study from Women of the ELCA’s Gather Magazine.
 Let’s journey together eachmonth!
 This Bible study will not conflict with the dates that Living the Questions meets.
 If you subscribe to Gather Magazine, feel free to bring your copy.
 Copies of the Bible study will also be provided.
 Feel free to attend when you can!
 We will meet in Rooms 16/17.